voidhaus/monoschema/README.md

 # TODO

 - [x] Change the inferred type so that properties are no longer readonly
+- [x] Change the inferred type so that properties decorated with $readonly are readonly on the type inference
 - [ ] Add support for dates to monoschema
 - [ ] Add mongoschema-mongo support for updates
 - [ ] Create monoschema-express